UniversalDependencies/docs/_axm/feat/Number-psor.md

 Possessives may have two different numbers: that of the possessed object (number agreement with modified noun) and that of the possessor.
 The `Number[psor]` feature captures the possessor's number.

-Note that in Middle Armenian grammars besides the definite article, possessive, demonstrative and personal articles (suffixes) are distinguished.
+Note that in Middle Armenian grammars besides the definite article, possessive and demonstrative articles (suffixes) are distinguished.
 These make a distinction between the objects, that are near to the speaker (proximal, first person), near to the addressee (second person), and far from both (third person) or are possessed to them.
 We do not distinguish them as separate features.

 See also the relatived feature [Person[psor]]().